I am considering applying to the PhD program in Social Welfare at Berkeley. Are you taking doctoral students?

 I am a graduate student at Berkeley.
 Do you have any Graduate Student Researcher (GSR) or Graduate Student Instructor (GSI) positions available at this time?

 I do not have any funded GSR or GSI positions that are open at this time.
-I will make announcements of such positions, as available, through the Berkeley Social Welfare Office of Career and Professional Development.
-Further information about funding your graduate education in social welfare is available here.
+I will make announcements of such positions as available.
+Further information about funding your graduate education in social welfare is available in the Admissions portion of this site.
 If you are a doctoral student interested in these positions for the sake of professional skill development and are in the position to receive course credit rather than compensation for research or teaching activity in accordance with your professional development goals, you may be interested in a research or teaching practicum.
 Please contact me directly to create or submit a proposal.

 I am a Berkeley student looking for faculty to serve on a supervisory committee.
 Are you available for this purpose?